alexelmi/ESP_distance_measurement/README.md

 This tiny project I made with my daugther.
 When she came to me asking for a little handheld which is peeping and blinking I thought using a ultra sonic sensor could be fun.

-So I sit down an draw the layout:
+So I sit down and developed the circuit diagram and the PCB:

 ![STR_View](Screenshots/STR_View.png "STR_View")